Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/welcome-&-setup.md

-# Welcome to the DAC RNAseq workshop #
+# Welcome to the RNA-seq Parimary Data Analysis workshop #

 Before you attend the workshop there are a couple of things we would like you to do to get setup so you are able to participate in all sections of the workshop.